NihaalNO/NihaalNO/README.md

 - 🔭 Currently building **AI-integrated platforms** and **decentralized innovation tools**
 - 💡 Exploring the intersection of **Generative AI**, **blockchain**, and **3D web development**
 - 🧪 Tinkering with models like **Mistral**, **Ollama**, and **custom LLMs**
-- 🧠 Fine-tuning AI on quantum datasets
+- 🧠 Fine-tuning AI on various datasets

 ---